 Step 3: 1 cm caudad

 About 1 cm caudad from the CA, several vessels appear very close together and often almost simultaneously.
 The superior mesenteric artery (SmA) takes off from the anterior aorta and runs obliquely caudad and medial.
 Because of encasing tissue, it has a thick hyperechoic wall that can make it look like an old-fashioned “mantle clock” sitting on top of the AA.
 Here is a nice SmA on top of the AA.
 The IVC is lower left and pulsating.
 The right renal artery is posterior to the IVC.

 Almost immediately caudad from the SmA takeoff, the left renal vein (LRV) comes up and over the aorta to join the IVC.
 It flows right under the SmA where it is usually thin and pinched with a more dilated section right before the SmA.
 Here is a normal LRV.
 The right renal artery is still prominent posterior to the IVC.

 The right renal vein enters the IVC on the right lateral side, but is harder to see without angling over to the right.

 Caudad from the SpV, any vein seen anterior to the IVC will be the SmV.
 Renal arteries exit the AA just caudad to the SmA but are often indistinct.
 The right renal artery runs just posterior to the IVC and the left renal artery runs just posterior to the LRV and is usually more difficult to see.
 Here is a clip again showing a prominent right renal artery with a more indistinct left renal artery.

-POCUS makes screening for abdominal aortic aneurysm (AAA) low cost and easy to justify at least once in all patients over 65.
+IMBUS screening for abdominal aortic aneurysm (AAA) is low cost and easy to justify at least once in all patients over 65.
 However, the current national screening guidelines restrict formal radiology screening to current or former smokers, particularly males, from a cost effectiveness standpoint.